astropaula/weather-app/README.md

 * JSX

 # Usage
-* Type city You are interested in and wait for
+* Type city You are interested in and check the weather
 * https://astropaula.github.io/weather-app

 # Description